Elevation (emotion): Difference from happiness

-Researchers have illustrated that elevation elicits patterns of physical sensations and motivations that differ from those feelings and impulses caused by happiness.
-They induced elevation in a laboratory setting by showing undergraduates a 10-minute video clip documenting the life of Mother Teresa.
+Researchers have shown that the patterns of physical sensations and motivations generated by elevation are different to those caused by happiness.
+They induced elevation in a laboratory setting by showing undergraduates a ten-minute video clip documenting the life of Mother Teresa.
 In the control conditions, students were either shown a documentary that was emotionally neutral or a clip from America's Funniest Home Videos.
 Those in the elevation condition were more likely to report physical feelings of warmth or tingling in their chests.
 They were also more likely to express a desire to help or associate with others and to cultivate themselves to become better people.
 They found that happiness caused people to engage in more self-focused or internal pursuits, while elevation appeared to turn participants' attention outward toward other people.

 Increased oxytocin in nursing mothers

 Jennifer Silvers and Jonathan Haidt found that elevation may increase the amount of oxytocin circulating in the body by promoting the release of the hormone.
 In their study, nursing mothers and their infants watched video clips that either evoked elevation or amusement.
 Mothers who watched the elevation-inducing clip were more likely to nurse, leak milk, or cuddle their babies.
 These actions are associated with oxytocin and thus suggest a possible physiological mechanism underlying feelings of elevation.